HathorNetwork/hathor-wallet-service-old/docs/2021-07-29-infrastructure-design.md

 The second case is more difficult to solve completely.
 I don't think we should try to do it, because it would introduce a lot of additional complexity to our setup.

-Probably something like a Blue-Green deployment would be needed, including replication of the database, and this creates too much complexity, like making sure the DBs are in-sync, which includes syncing them even when one has run the schema migrations while the other hasn't yey.
-Besides building this Blue-Green mechanism.
+Probably something like a Blue-Green deployment would be needed, including replication of the database, and this creates too much complexity, like making sure the DBs are in-sync, which includes syncing them even when one has run the schema migrations while the other hasn't yet.

 So the best option seems to be simply minimize the effects of possible locks in the database.